ryanmorr/avalon/README.md

     /**
      * state - the current state of the app
      * params - key/value object provided to the dispatcher or null if not provided
-     * event - the event object of user triggered DOM events
+     * event - the event object of user triggered DOM events or null if not applicable
      * commit - function for calling mutations
      * dispatch - function for dispatching actions or routes
      * navigate - function for navigating to a URL path and dispatching a route